Rita Dove receives the Heinz Award in the Arts and Humanities for her success in breathing new life into the essence of poetry.

 October 2014 - Rita Dove receives the 2014 Carole Weinstein Prize in Poetry from the 17th Annual Library of Virginia Literary Awards.
 The Weinstein Prize, established in 2005, is awarded each year to a poet with strong connections to Virginia.
 The $10,000 prize recognizes significant recent contributions to the art of poetry and is awarded on the basis of a range of achievement in the field. - UVA Today

 February 2012 - Rita Dove received the 2011 National Medal of Arts.
-She was cited for creating works that are equal parts beauty, lyricism, critique, and politics and for working to create popular interest in the literary arts, serving as the United States' youngest Poet Laureate and advocating on behalf of the diversity and vitality of American poetry and literature. - UVA Today
+She was cited for creating works that are equal parts beauty, lyricism, critique, and politics and for working to create popular interest in the literary arts, serving as the United States' youngest Poet Laureate and advocating on behalf of the diversity and vitality of American poetry and literature. - UVA Magazine

 March 2011 - Rita Dove is inducted into the American Academy of Arts and Letters, one of ten new members elected to the 250-person organization. - American Academy of Arts and Letters